 In total the courts ordered Anfi to repay clients over 150,000€ in just a few days, this is without all the other payments Anfi will be liable for, such as legal interest and the repayment of clients’ legal costs.
 Then there are also Anfi’s own legal costs, paying their lawyers, and also the costs of lodging the appeals with the courts.

 This does make you wonder what they are playing at, they lose every case in the First Instance, appeal to the High Court, and then lose those appeals, it really does not make any sense whatsoever.
 Could it be that the management at Anfi are just plain stupid or are they being duped by their own lawyers with dubious appeals?

 That is one question we are unable to answer, what we do know is that all of this is a blatant attempt to delay paying clients what is rightfully theirs.
 In the end, it will not bode well for Anfi and the management team, especially with the Provincial Prosecutors Office making criminal investigations into the movement of funds between accounts, exactly the same as Silverpoint did.
 As they say, watch this space.

-If you are contemplating legal action against CLC then ensure that you are being told the correct information.
-If you would like any further information on this or any other timeshare matter, please use our contact page and Inside Timeshare will get back to you.
+That is all for today, if you have any questions or comments on this or any other article, please use our contact page and Inside Timeshare will get back to you.